‘The Affair’ Recap For Series Finale: Sweet Surrender

 Back to the future, Joanie returned to the Lobster Roll after realizing her friend, EJ, was actually the son of Helen’s neighbor and the result of a one-night affair Sierra enjoyed with Helen’s partner who had been imminently dying of cancer when Eddie was born.
 Joanie told Noah that her mom, Alison, had actually been killed by Ben.
 She also told her former stepfather during their raw heart-to-heart that she had been a bad seed because that aspect of her life had been predetermined.
 Noah set her straight, saying that her DNA also translated into other, more positive traits across the generations, so if trauma can be miraculous in that way, so can love.

-A return to the wedding found Whitney admitting she wished her dad had been there and so the Solloway kids snuck away from the festivities, absconding with the top section of the wedding cake only for the bride to witness their parents having sex.
+A return to the wedding found Whitney admitting she wished her dad had been there and so the Solloway kids sneaked away from the festivities, absconding with the top section of the wedding cake only for the bride to witness their parents having sex.

-As The Affair reached its finale, Joanie reconciled with her two daughters and her husband, Noah read Stacey’s book to Helen’s tombstone, and Noah performed his own flashmob dance in front of the Atlantic while “The Whole of the Moon” played in the background.
+As The Affair reached its finale, Joanie reconciled with her two daughters and her husband, Noah read Stacey’s book to Helen’s tombstone, and Noah performed his own flash mob dance in front of the Atlantic while “The Whole of the Moon” played in the background.

 Delivered To Your INBOX